 Tails does share some of Sonic's well known moves, such as the spin attack and the spin dash.
 He also has the ability to swim, something that Sonic has yet to learn.
-Tails can also carry Sonic for a bit while he's flying, but until Sonic 4 Episode II was unable to replicate this assistance underwater.
+Tails can also swing his tails to fly and can also carry Sonic for a bit while he's flying, but until Sonic 4 Episode II was unable to replicate this assistance underwater.

 While not as proliferate as Dr. Eggman,Tails has been known to create more than a few mechanical items of his own which have proven useful over the years.
 The first of these was made before Tails had ever met Sonic the Hedgehog.
 The Sea Tail, an underwater vehicle, was created during Tails' time on Cocoa Island, was used during his run-in with the Battle Kukku army.
 It also had the ability to transform into a "Mecha Tails" form, which could do reconnaissance work in places Tails couldn't reach.